 Whether it’s fun outings to the museum or a family vacation, summer expenses can add up.
 Fortunately, the following things are pretty budget-friendly and might even be free!

 - Go to the Library– For the avid reader, summer can be an ideal time to catch up on reading.
 The library also provides plenty of cool air in the warm months.
 Whether your kids prefer literature or history, they can peruse the shelves for a new favorite book.
-If your local library isn’t opening at full-capacity due to COVID-19 restrictions, there are lots of online library options or e-books you can explore, too.
+If your local library isn't opening at full capacity, there are lots of online library options or e-books you can explore, too.

 - Backyard Camping– It can be hard to get everyone together for a camping trip.
 But whether you head to a local park or your backyard, you can indulge right outside!
-This is among the summer activities for kids at home that will surely inspire.
+This is among the summer activities for kids at home that will surely inspire your family.
 Share your backyard ideas on FamilyApp!

 - Cool Down at a Fountain - A dip in the pool can be great, but sometimes public pools can be very crowded.
 So you end up more stressed than calm!
 Instead, why not dip your feet in a fountain or splash park to keep cool.
 If you have a little room in your backyard, running through the sprinkler is always a big hit!